Poll: How would you grade the Seahawks starters’ performance vs. Indy in the exhibition opener?

 NFLSeahawksSports Poll: How would you grade the Seahawks starters’ performance vs. Indy in the exhibition opener?
 Originally published August 9, 2018 at 7:50 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Next StoryPhotos: Seahawks vs. Colts Previous StorySeahawks GameCenter: Live updates, highlights from the second half of preseason opener vs. Colts
+Next StoryPhotos: Seahawks fall to Colts 19-17 in preseason game Previous StorySeahawks GameCenter: Live updates, highlights from preseason opener vs. Indianapolis Colts

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.